-Therapy Abroad offers volunteer opportunitis for professionals in several developing countries around the world!
-The oorganization also provides opportunities for licensed clinicians (SLP/OT/PT) to work as a supervisor for an undergraduate or gradute student program and will receive a stipend for their time.
+Therapy Abroad offers volunteer opportunities for professionals in several countries around the world!
+The organization also provides opportunities for licensed clinicians (SLP/OT/PT) to work as a supervisor for an undergraduate or graduate student program and they will receive a stipend for their time.

 Speech Therapy Cambodia‘s mission is to improve the speech, language and swallowing skills of children and adults in Cambodia and to train healthcare professionals and families in therapeutic skills and techniques.
 Volunteer to teach and provide services in different settings with Speech Therapy Cambodia!

 The Inspiration Center — Volunteer for one of the only established clinics in Belize providing speech and occupational therapy.

 Volunteer Services Organization (VSO) offers both short-term (6 months) and long-term (1-2 years) volunteer opportunities for qualified SLP/SLTs in countries of all parts of the world.
 Explore the opportunities online or attend a VSO event to learn more.